 Treatment Philosophy and Benefits

-For over 25 years, Cedar Crest Hospital & Residential Treatment Center has provided high-quality, innovative care for children, teens, adults, and older adults struggling with substance abuse and mental health problems.
+For over 25 years, Cedar Crest, a meth addiction treatment center in Belton, has provided high-quality, innovative care for children, teens, adults, and older adults struggling with substance abuse and mental health problems.
 Our sprawling campus is the ideal retreat from the cares of the daily world and allows our clients to work through their challenges in a safe, supportive environment.
 We strive to be a beacon of light for our community and we are available 24 hours a day, 7 days a week.

 When you come to us for help battling your methamphetamine addiction, you’ll first undergo a series of evaluations that will best allow us to determine your needs.
 Our medical evaluation will help us to learn how dependent you are upon methamphetamines and if you’re suffering from any health concerns related to your meth abuse.
 The psychiatric evaluation will help us to determine if you have any co-occurring mental health disorders and begin to treat them as we work through your addiction and recovery.
 We’ll sit down with the results of these evaluations and work with you to create an individualized treatment plan that meets all of your needs.

-Medication may be used at the beginning of your stay with us in order to control some of the unpleasant side effects of withdrawal and may be tapered down as you learn more adaptive ways of coping with cravings.
+Medication may be used at the beginning of your stay at our hospital in order to control some of the unpleasant side effects of withdrawal and may be tapered down as you learn more adaptive ways of coping with cravings.
 Other times, people are prescribed medication to help control the symptoms of co-occurring mental health disorders such as depression or anxiety.
 All medication will be closely monitored and adjusted as needed.

-Individual therapy is used to help you better understand the reasons behind your addiction and ways to correct the damage meth has done to your life.
+Individual therapy is used at our treatment center to help you better understand the reasons behind your addiction and ways to correct the damage meth has done to your life.
 We’ll use cognitive-behavioral therapy to help you best understand the ways that negative thoughts can impact behaviors, leading to bad decisions.